bbond007/MiSTer_MidiLink/README.md

       TCP      - Works like a modem with AT commands:
                  (ATDT, ATBAUD, ATIPADDR, +++ATH)

+      USBSER   - Connect to USB serial converter

       MENU     - starts based on /tmp/ML_MUNT, /tmp/ML_UDP,
-                 /tmp/ML_FSYNTH, /tmp/ML_TCP used with MiSTer
+                 /tmp/ML_FSYNTH, /tmp/ML_TCP /tmp/ML_USBSER
-                 Menu to set mode of operation.
+                 used with MiSTer Menu to set mode of operation.

 The MidiLink.INI file: